 On today’s date in 1851, George Brown co-founded the Anti-Slavery Society of Canada in Toronto.

-In an article published in Vol. 4, No. 1 (January 1919) of The Journal of Negro History, Fred Landon (1880-1969) explained the Anti-Slavery Society of Canada was “one of the forms in which the abolition sentiment of the province of Upper Canada made its contribution to the final settlement of the great issue in the neighboring country.”
+The Anti-Slavery Society of Canada was “one of the forms in which the abolition sentiment of the province of Upper Canada made its contribution to the final settlement of the great issue in the neighboring country,” according to a January 1919 article by Fred Landon in The Journal of Negro History (Vol. 4, No. 1).

 “Its purpose was solely to bring united effort to bear upon the great task and the great responsibility that fell upon Canada when the passing of the Fugitive Slave Bill drove the Negroes from the North into Canada by the hundreds, if not by the thousands.
 With more newcomers arriving every day, destitute, friendless and more or less dazed by the experiences through which they had passed, it was no small task that these Canadian abolitionists had undertaken to care for the fugitives, give them opportunities for education and social advancement and enable them to show by their own efforts that they were capable of becoming useful citizens.”